 Twice a week.
 Credit, two semester hours.
-Offered in alternate years, not in 1941-1942.
+Offered in 1942-1943 and in alternate years.

 313, 314.
 PRACTICE WORK AND SUPERVISED TEACHING.-Practice in the detailed work of the library; supervised instruction of students in the use of the library.